 Description Ref.
 Art.
-Fault Competition Time Competition Athlete entering arena without protective headgear, jacket, gloves or apron.
-928.1 5 penalties 5 seconds Groom entering arena without protective headgear, jacketor gloves.
-928.1 5 penalties 5 seconds Groom(s) not in position 928.1.4 5 periaities J Seconds Groom(3) not in position 320.1.4 First breach 5 penalties 5 penalties Second breach 10 penalties 10 penalties Third breach Elimination Elimination Driving without a whip in the competition 928.4.2 5 penalties 5 seconds Dropping or putting down the whip.
+Fault Competition Time Competition Athletes starting Cones course without Protective Headgear 928.1 Elimination Elimination Grooms starting Cones course without Protective Headgear 928.1 Elimination Elimination Athlete entering arena without fastened Protective Headgear, jacket, gloves or apron.
+928.1 5 penalties 5 seconds Groom entering arena without fastened Protective Headgear, jacket or gloves.
+928.1 5 penalties 5 seconds Groom(s) not in position First breach Second breach Third breach 928.1.4 5 penalties 10 penalties Elimination 5 penalties 10 penalties Elimination Driving without a whip in the competition 928.4.2 5 penalties 5 seconds Dropping or putting down the whip.
 928.4.3 5 penalties 5 seconds No breeching with a carriage with no brakes.
-937.1.1 Elimination Elimination 937.1.1 No breeching in Singles 940.1.13 Elimination Elimination If a Groom handles the reins, brake or uses the whip before the Athlete has crossed the 943.2.6 20 20 finish line.
-20 penalties 20 seconds Person tied to the carriage 943.2.7 Elimination Elimination Prohibited outside assistance.
-945.2 Elimination Elimination Failing to start within 45 seconds of bell 975.2.1 ring.
-975.3.1 Timing starts Timing starts Starting and passing through an obstacle 10 penalties and 10 seconds and before the bell is rung.
-975.3.3 restart. restart Failing to pass through start or finish lines.
-981 Elimination Elimination For knocking down one or two balls in the same single obstacle.
-975.3.9 3 penalties 3 seconds For knocking down an element of a Multiple obstacle.
-975.3.5 3 penalties 3 seconds For knocking down any part of an obstacle 975.4.4 3 penalties 3 seconds after it has already been driven.
-9/5.4.4 5 penaities 3 Seconds Carriage overturn 975.3.10 Elimination Elimination If any part of an obstacle in advance of the one being driven is knocked down, the bell 075 5 3 3 penalties and add 3 seconds and add will be rung for the obstacle to be rebuilt.
-975.5.3 10 seconds 10 seconds Taking an obstacle out of sequence.
-975.4.2 Elimination Elimination Failure to halt after the bell is rung a second 075 1 5 time.
-975.4.5 Elimination Elimination 75
+937.1.1 Elimination Elimination No breeching in Singles 937.1.1 940.1.13 Elimination Elimination If a Groom handles the reins, brake or uses the whip before the Athlete has crossed the finish line.
+943.2.6 20 penalties 20 seconds Person tied to the carriage 943.2.7 Elimination Elimination Prohibited outside assistance.
+945.2 Elimination Elimination Failing to start within 45 seconds of bell ring.
+975.2.1 975.3.1 Timing starts Timing starts Starting and passing through an Obstacle before the bell is rung.
+975.3.3 10 penalties and restart 10 seconds and restart Failing to pass through start or finish lines.
+981 Elimination Elimination For knocking down one or two balls in the same single Obstacle.
+975.3.9 3 penalties 3 seconds For knocking down an element of a Multiple Obstacle.
+975.3.5 3 penalties 3 seconds For knocking down any part of an Obstacle after it has already been driven.
+975.4.4 3 penalties 3 seconds Carriage overturn 975.3.10 Elimination Elimination If any part of an Obstacle in advance of the one being driven is knocked down, the bell will be rung for the Obstacle to be rebuilt.
+975.5.3 3 penalties and add 10 seconds 3 seconds and add 10 seconds

-For causing an obstacle, or part of a multiple 3 penalties and add 3 seconds and add

-to be rebuilt.
-975.5.1 10 seconds

-9/5.5.1 To seconds 10 seconds

-Starting before the bell after an obstacle is

-rebuilt.
-975.5.2 Elimination Elimination

-Athlete dismounting 975.7.1 20 penalties 20 seconds

-Groom(s) dismounting.
-975.7.2

-First incident 5 penalties 5 seconds

-Second incident 10 penalties 10 seconds

-Third incident Elimination Elimination

-Groom leading a Horse through an obstacle.
-975.7.3 25 penalties 25 seconds

-Disobedience: 975.8.2

-First incident 5 penalties

-Second incident 10 penalties

-Third incident Elimination Elimination

-Exeeded time Exceeded time

-For exceeding the Time Allowed.
-975.10.6 multiplied by 0.5 multiplied by 0.5

-Exceeding the Time Limit.
-975.10.4 Elimination Elimination

-Grooms standing between the start and

-finish lines.
-975.3.7 5 penalites 5 seconds
+Taking an Obstacle out of sequence.
+975.4.2 Elimination Elimination Failure to halt after the bell is rung a second time.
+975.4.5 Elimination Elimination For causing an Obstacle, or part of a multiple to be rebuilt.
+975.5.1 3 penalties and add 10 seconds 3 seconds and add 10 seconds Starting before the bell after an Obstacle is rebuilt.
+975.5.2 Elimination Elimination Athlete dismounting 975.7.1 20 penalties 20 seconds Groom(s) dismounting.
+975.7.2 First incident 5 penalties 5 seconds Second incident 10 penalties 10 seconds Third incident Elimination Elimination Groom leading a Horse through an Obstacle.
+975.7.3 25 penalties 25 seconds Disobedience: 975.8.2 First incident 5 penalties Second incident 10 penalties Third incident Elimination Elimination For exceeding the Time Allowed.
+975.10.6 Exceeded time multiplied by 0.5 Exceeded time multiplied by 0.5 Exceeding the Time Limit.
+975.10.4 Elimination Elimination Grooms standing between the start and finish lines.
+975.3.7 5 penalties 5 seconds